open-learning-exchange/open-learning-exchange.github.io/pages/profiles/kkearney95.md

 # Kyle Kearney || Boston MA, EST
-Windows 10 Version 1607 || 64-bit
+## Windows 10 Version 1607 || 64-bit

-Hello Everyone!
+<p>Hello Everyone!
 I'm excited to meet everyone and start working.
-As you can tell my name is Kyle and I'm from Boston, Massachusetts.
+As you can tell my name is Kyle and I'm from Boston, Massachusetts.</p>

 ## About Me